Emotional Intelligence in the Workplace: The Soft Skill That Sets Great Leaders Apart

 Obviously, right?
 Everything being equal, wouldn’t we all prefer to work with someone who can manage their emotions, respond well to feedback, respect and include others?

 Training for soft skills will soften the impact of automation.
 Companies will always need people who communicate well, think critically, and can adapt to changes with ease.
+Emotional intelligence is the leadership skill that won’t expire.

 0 Comments